Draco-lang/Language-suggestions/Specification/Overloading.md

 # Overloading

-_Note: The current specification for overloading is temporary, because the compiler supports a very simple form of overloading.
-Once we have a more elaborate type-system specification, overloading will be expanded, but the properties described here will not be lost completely._
+_Note: The current specification for overloading is missing a lot of details, like the scoring of subtyping.
+Once the language supports it, this document will be updated as well._

 ## Definition